the-scouts/por/sphinx_source/chapter-5.rst

 i.
 The following minimum standards are laid down for County Scout Active Support Units:

-   *  Leadership -- there must be an appointed County Scout Active Support Manager.
+   * **Leadership** -- there must be an appointed County Scout Active Support Manager.
-   *  Activity - The County Scout Active Support Unit must provide active support to Scouting in the County as detailed in the service agreement.
+   * **Activity** -- The County Scout Active Support Unit must provide active support to Scouting in the County as detailed in the service agreement.

 j.
 The County Commissioner, with the County Team, is required where necessary to assist County Scout Active Support Units to reach the required standards.